Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban

 Reinforcement learning enables an agent to be trained in a closed-loop fashion, resulting in more robust agents.
 However, this robustness comes with the cost of instabilities that prevent the use of very deep networks, such as ResNet \cite{resnet}.
 In \cite{resnet_rl}, the authors aim to decouple representation learning from the training of reinforcement learning as a solution to train agents that can process high-dimensional raw inputs, such as images from cameras.

-In \cite{ral_gan_intention}, a modular learning strategy is explored, producing an intention map that represents the vehicle's future trajectory.
-This future trajectory is generated by the GAN's generator, which is fed with an image from a monocular camera and a local map, cropped from an offline map using the GPS position.
-The intention map is combined with LiDAR data to generate a potential map, which is their mid-level input representation (similar to BEV), subsequently fed to a controller module trained to imitate a set of demonstration trajectories.
-The method is evaluated on CARLA and a real vehicle.
+In \cite{ral_gan_intention}, \diff{a hierarchical driving model is proposed, consisting of a driving intention module and trajectory generation module.
+The former learns to generate the future trajectory with a GAN, whose generator} is fed with an image from a monocular camera and a local map, cropped from an offline map using the GPS position.
+The intention map is combined with LiDAR data to generate a potential map, which is their mid-level input representation (similar to BEV), subsequently fed to a controller module trained to imitate a set of demonstration trajectories. \diff{While their BEV prediction has only one channel with the desired trajectory (intention), our BEV in hGAIL produces also other two channels for drivable area and lane boundaries.
+However, in our approach, we do not combine LiDAR data with the BEV prediction.
+The final output of their model corresponds to a trajectory function that is used by a nonadaptive controller to drive the vehicle, whereas hGAIL outputs directly the values for the steering and throttle motor actuators.
+The training of their networks are offline, opposed to our online training of hGAIL, which is more challenging with respect to the learning task of directly mapping raw frontal cameras images to motor actuators. } They evaluate their method on CARLA and also on a real vehicle.